 Arrive, clock in, hand out a few bits of homework, dish out a few detentions, hide in the staff room as long as possible, fuck off home.

 A weird anomaly of the early 80s in Warwickshire was that there was no 1st year.
 You went straight into 2nd year at year at 16.
 I’ve since found out that this was due to a chronic lack of pupils in Primary school so to save having to lay off staff they simply got us to stay an extra year in the world of shorts and “playtime”.

 Retrospectively this was a good thing as it meant only 4 years in the festering shit hole that was

 But I digress.

 Of all the teachers in this vile dump, only one shone out.
 His name was Mr Hardy and he taught English.
 I’m not going to lie and say that he was Gandhi reincarnate, or that he stayed behind after school to teach dyslexic kids to read.
 He didn’t.
 But what he DID do was treat us as people, with respect and a smile and was genuinely a lovely bloke.

 He always seemed comfortable having a chat and never adopted that irritating “I’m in charge so can talk down to you or even insult you” crap that a lot of the wankers on staff did if you tried to engage them in a proper discussion.

-Back then, corporal punishment was legal and quite a few of the little shits utilised it to the full (particularly that fat fuck with the moustache, who taught Games).
+Back then, corporal punishment was legal and quite a few of the little shits utilised it to the full (particularly that fat cunt with the moustache Mr Jenkins, who taught Games).
 Mr Hardy never hit me and I never heard of him even threatening to hit anyone else.

 Staff were tolerated at best at